top of page

 Square (Box) breathing.
 Instruction found here.

-4-7-8 Breathing.
-See the video below by Dr. Axe.
+- 4-7-8 Breathing.
+See the video below by Dr. Weil.

 - Anuloma Viloma Pranayama - Alternate Nostril Breathing

 This technique can be used to calm the mind in a similar way to 4-7-8 breathing.
-Follow the instructions in the video below and when you feel that you understand the technique you can use a shorterned version in times of need of breathing in for 4, retaining for 7, and breathing out for 8.
+Follow the instructions in the video below and when you feel that you understand the technique you can use a shortened version in times of need of breathing in for 4, retaining for 7, and breathing out for 8.

 Progressive Muscle Relaxation: